CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-1.md

    ![](../media/ad4.png)

     Run the below-mentioned command in the terminal.
-Make sure to replace `your_github_repository-url` with the value you copied in step 7 and `Unique-ID` in step 8.
+Make sure to replace `your_github_repository-url`

     **Note:** This step is done to initialize the folder as a Git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files repository created in Step 1.